 Let’s not forget, LinkedIn videos are just like any other marketing activity, so your main focus should be on improving your bottom line.
 Let’s face it, as a business you can’t spend time, money and effort on a marketing activity if you don’t get some kind of return on your investment.
 So, you should use video content on LinkedIn as a way of promoting your business, your products and your services as well.
 You can do this through how-to videos, explainers, FAQ’s or demonstrations.
 All of these kinds of videos tend to get great results, and they improve the awareness of your solutions too.
-Whatever you’re focus is during that time period, make a video about it and get people excited.
+Whatever your focus is during that time period, make a video about it and get people excited.

 We all know how great blogging is for businesses, but translating that into a video can be even better.
 Many business owners who want to improve their personal brand use video content on LinkedIn as a way to interact with their audience and discuss things.
 These video blogs don’t have to be long or in-depth – they are more of a conversation piece designed to spark debates in the comments and get people engaging with you.
 So, what annoys you?
 Are there common misconceptions about your industry?
 What fires you up?
 What insights can you give people?
 All of these are things you could do a video blog (or vlog) on using video content on LinkedIn.
 It’s not used by many people yet, but those who put the effort in to do see impressive results.

 And of course, let’s not forget that LinkedIn is an effective advertising platform, and video is an effective advertising method.
 LinkedIn has its own advertising capability, which allows you to target different types of people and present your message to them directly.
 When combined with the power of video marketing, video advertising has the potential to give you huge results.
 Instead of showing your targets lines of text, capture their attention with a creative and engaging video instead.